elenabztw/hotel-list/README.md

 # List of Hotels (React App)

-A simple React application to display a list of hotels with the ability to view/hide full descriptions and remove individual items.
+A simple React application to display a list of hotels with the ability to view/hide full descriptions and remove individual items from array and emptying the entire array.

 ---